-Iteracy was founded in 2007 by Mat Connolley and Kathryn Smith, two computer programmers with a passion for the worldwide web.
-Between us, we have over thirty years' experience of building websites.
+Iteracy was founded in 2007 by Mat Connolley and Kathryn Smith, two computer programmers with a passion for the world wide web.
+Between us, we have over forty years of experience in building websites.

 Most of our design work is done by Mat, so when we start building your new website he'll spend some time getting to know what you like and how you want your new site to look.